A theory for generalized morphisms and beyond: Basic notions for the case of multivariable (total) functions

 Suppose that $\sigma :{{\left\langle X \right\rangle }_{T}}\to {{\left\langle Y \right\rangle }_{T}}$ is a $T$-morphism.
 Then by Definition \ref{9.3.1}, $\forall n\in {{\mathbb{Z}}^{+}}$, $(a_1,\cdots ,a_n)\in \left\langle X \right\rangle _{T}^{n}$ and $f\in T$ of $n$ variables,

 In words, $\sigma $ commutes with the (multiplicative) operation equipped by $G$.
 Hence $\sigma $ is a group homomorphism.

 Apparently the converse of the above argument is also true.
-That is, if $\sigma $ is a group homomorphism, then $\sigma $ commutes with the operation equipped by $G$, and so it is a $T$-morphism. \end{proof} The above group homomorphism is between subgroups of the same abelian group.
+That is, if $\sigma $ is a group homomorphism, then $\sigma $ commutes with the operation equipped by $G$, and hence it is a $T$-morphism. \end{proof} Group homomorphism in Proposition \ref{9.3.6} is between subgroups of the same abelian group.
 We will deal with group homomorphisms between different abelian groups in Subsection \ref{10 $theta$-morphisms}.

-For not necessarily abelian groups, we have \begin{theorem} Let $G$ be a group and let $T$ be the operator generalized-semigroup on $G$ defined in Example \ref{9.1.7}.
-If $X$ and $Y$ are nonempty subsets of $G$, then a map $\sigma :{{\left\langle X \right\rangle }_{T}}\to {{\left\langle Y \right\rangle }_{T}}$ is a group homomorphism if and only if it is a $T$-morphism. \end{theorem} \begin{proof} The proof is comparable with that of Theorem \ref{9.3.6}.
+For not necessarily abelian groups, we have \begin{proposition} Let $G$ be a group and let $T$ be the operator gen-semigroup on $G$ defined in Example \ref{9.1.7}.
+If $X$ and $Y$ are nonempty subsets of $G$, then a map $\sigma :{{\left\langle X \right\rangle }_{T}}\to {{\left\langle Y \right\rangle }_{T}}$ is a group homomorphism if and only if it is a $T$-morphism. \end{proposition} \begin{proof} The proof is comparable with that of Proposition \ref{9.3.6}.

 By Example \ref{9.1.7},